-(Harrisburg) – A survey this week of riders on the new CAT Route 17 found high rider satisfaction in the second week of service following the April 2 Mulberry St. Bridge closing in Harrisburg.
+(Harrisburg) – A survey this week of riders on the new CAT Route 17 found high rider satisfaction in the second week of service following the April 2 Mulberry St. womens health.
+Bridge closing in Harrisburg.

 “We are spot checking rider satisfaction levels and a couple of key service indicators, like walking distance to access a bus, and specific rider destinations,” Bob Philbin, director of planning, customer experience and public information, said today.